spotipy-dev/spotipy/TUTORIAL.md

 B. Encountering package error:

 If you are seeing an error "ModuleNotFoundError: No module named 'spotipy'", this means you have not installed the package.
-This may occur if you followed the installation and setup (up to Step 3, Part D) and attempted to run the app with the missing package.
 Run the command:
 ```
 pip install spotipy